BenMcH/blog.mchone.dev/content/posts/2020-08-02-how-to-run-a-password-manager/index.md

 ### Step 3.
 Start it all up

 Now that we've configured our DNS and our bitwarden_rs instance, it's time to start up the three required containers by simply running `docker-compose up -d`.
+This starts up our necessary containers for HTTPS setup through Let's Encrypt, an `nginx` container to terminate the SSL connection and starts up our instance of `bitwarden_rs`, storing the encrypted password database inside of `./bw_data`.

 ### Step 4.
 Verification and Setup